Skip to Navigation | Skip to Content

 Some parts of the area are used extensively by the public (especially dog-walkers).
 A link path to the Pennine Bridleway starts in St Ives and crosses Harden Moor and is well used by horse riders and mountain bikers.
 Local stables have been informed and notices placed on the bridleway.
 Please be courteous and considerate (and take care where dogs are concerned).

 There is also a small area used by a model aircraft flying club, which is marked as Out of Bounds on the map.
-The Brown and Short Blue courses have a leg which come close to this area.
 You must go round it rather than across.

 All other out of bound areas are bounded by walls and fences and all open fields are out of bounds.